 Literacy means not only the ability to read, write, speak and listen.
 It also means the ability to use these skills to learn, think and communicate effectively and to develop lifelong literacy habits.

-Because of this belief, District 401 remains committed to providing the necessary resources and support to help students, teachers and parents close the literacy gap for struggling readers.
-All students are immersed in a print-rich environment that exposes them to a variety of texts in a differentiated setting that provides a balanced approached to literacy.
+Because of this belief, District 401 is committed to providing the necessary resources and support to help students, teachers and parents close the literacy gap for struggling readers.

 Reading specialists have the ability to pull out students from their classrooms for more direct and intensive services and/or push in to co-teach.